 As mentioned this is a mobile port, and it really shows, so I didn’t go into it expecting much.
 The gameplay is very simple, your primary attacks are with a melee weapon, secondary is a crossbow, and you have a bunch of possibilities for your special ability and some more passive abilities you can unlock and upgrade.

 It plays out like a twin-stick hack and slash that gets repetitive really quickly.
 You play through stages, each having 15 enemies.
 Every fifth stage is a boss fight, and after that, you go through the next five stages until you get to the next boss.
-There are various bosses, but none of them feel unique because you beat them so fast, I really only noticed 3 different ones, becase they had very specific attacks.
+There are various bosses, but none of them feel unique because you beat them so fast, I really only noticed 3 different ones, because they had very specific attacks.
 There are also milestone stages after which you can fight The Skeleton King to get some gems and better loot.
 If you don't want to fight him, you can continue playing and every milestone brings better rewards for when you do fight him.

 That’s already pretty repetitive, but it gets worse.
-There is only a couple of levels that you play on and four types of enemies, melee opponents, ranged opponents, melee and ranged opponents, and suiciding opponents.
+There are only a couple of levels that you play on and four types of enemies, melee opponents, ranged opponents, melee and ranged opponents, and suiciding opponents.
 They all look similar (Except the suicide ones, they carry a big barrel of gunpowder) and they just have different colors between levels, the only time they look different is the hell levels where it’s demons instead of zombies.

 When it comes to difficulty, it ranges from too easy to unfair.
-It gets unfair if you forget to upgrade your weapons and armor because then you mostly get two to three-hit by everything.
+It gets unfair if you forget to upgrade your weapons and armor because then you mostly get two-hit by everything.
 When you actually upgrade your items it becomes too easy, melee attacks one-hit everything, your crossbow kills everything in two hits, and you take very little damage.
 Then you forget to upgrade for a while, get insta-killed, upgrade, and you’re good again.

 So, you get to whatever stage and you decide to fight The Skeleton King.
 You’re going to beat him in a few seconds, get your rewards, and your character gets reset.
 You lose the weapons, armor, and abilities you had, then you start all over again.
 You go through the stages and bosses again, just to fight The Skeleton King again, for some rewards and points to upgrade your passive skills.